lkesteloot/unsong/unsong.md

 “How should I know?” asked the Rebbe, cheerfully.
 “Let the West save the West.
 If God wants it to be saved, they’ll get their miracle too!”

 “But what about Canada?” asked Koch.
 “What about Russia?
 What about everyone who wasn’t saved?
-If you can call down miracles, then…”
+If you can call down miracles, then...”

 “Mr. Mayor,” asked the Rebbe, “Why do you think God grants me the power to perform miracles?”

 Koch thought a second.
-“To heal the sick…to save the righteous…that sort of thing.”
+“To heal the sick... to save the righteous... that sort of thing.”

 “If God wanted the sick to be cured, why would He make them sick?
 If He wanted the righteous to be saved, why would He put them in danger?
 God lets people perform miracles to make a statement.”